-An Official Elapsed Segment Time will be calculated for each entry based on the actual Tour Time that has elapsed between each stage/checkpoint to the next stage/checkpoint.
-The summation of these Segment Times will yield an Official Total Elapsed Time for the entry.
-Overall placing will be determined based on the lowest Official Total Elapsed Time (Reg.
+12.9.B.2 An Official Elapsed Segment Time and Official Segment Distance will be calculated for each entry based on the actual Tour Time that has elapsed and Tour Distance driven between each stage/checkpoint to the next stage/checkpoint.
+The summation of these Segment Times and Segment Distance will yield an Official Total Elapsed Time and Official Distance for the entry.

+12.9.B.3 Overall placing will be determined based on the highest Official Total Distance driven.
+(Reg.
 12.2).